 The Vashon Alliance to Reduce Substance Abuse is a non-profit formed by a committed group of Vashon Islanders who have come together to engage, educate and empower our community to reduce and prevent underage drug and alcohol use.

-VARSA is participating in the Community Prevention and Wellness Initiative (CPWI), and has been awarded a five year grant to plan, develop, and implement community-wide strategies to reduce and prevent underage drug and alcohol use on Vashon.
+VARSA is participating in the Community Prevention and Wellness Initiative CPWI), a Washington State program to plan, develop, and implement community-wide strategies to reduce and prevent underage drug and alcohol use on Vashon.

 Our Island has an underage drug and alcohol consumption issue that in some cases is 50% higher than the state wide average.
 We want to engage the wider community, educate families, and empower our young people to make healthy choices.

 Our children depend upon the adults of this community to build a coalition of support around them to make good choices and lead healthy, productive lives.
 VISD is honored to join VARSA in this community's effort to care for our children.

 With the confusion around the changes in marijuana legislation and the high percentage of underage drinking on the island, VARSA has an opportunity to really engage, educate and empower our community and really make a difference on Vashon.